ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/05-step-1-update-acceptance-tests-part-2.md

 </details>

-Use the things (highlighted in orange, i.e. `node.value.callee` and `node.value.arguments`) to make early exits.
-If you made early exits correctly, the line `console.log(node.value);` will continue to log the node that corresponds to the parent `module()`.
+Use what are highlighted in orange (`node.value.callee` and `node.value.arguments`) to make early exits.
+If done correctly, you will continue to see the node for the parent `module()` in the console.
+As soon as `module()` is renamed or has incorrect arguments, the node will disappear from the console.

 <details>